REMnux/salt-states/README.md

 - **Warnings**: Tools in docs missing from state files, description/URL mismatches
 - **Info**: Tools without categories (expected for dependencies)

-## Releasing
+## Issuing a Salt-States Release

-For the REMnux installer to apply state file changes, you must issue a new salt-states release.
+For the REMnux installer to apply state file changes, a new salt-states release must be issued.
 Releases are signed with the REMnux PGP key.
-Use `tag-and-sign.sh` to create, sign, and push a release:
+The `tag-and-sign.sh` script creates, signs, and pushes a release:

 ```bash
 .ci/tag-and-sign.sh v2026.6.2